Amblin Entertainment Logo

 1983 – 1984

-The first emblem is a black rectangle, with the name Amblin written in large blue letters, a white subtitle Productions, and an image of a circle with a cyclist inside.
-The logo was first used on the set of the Gremlins movie.
+The first emblem is a black rectangle with the name Amblin in large blue letters, a white subtitle Productions, and an image of a circle with a cyclist inside.
+It was first used on the set of the Gremlins movie.

-Spielberg chose the company’s name from the first film shot in 1968 and shown to Universal Studios.
-This 26-minute film brought a young lad a seven-year contract with a well-known film studio, marking the start of his career.
+Spielberg chose the company’s name from the first film shot in 1968 and shown at Universal Studios.
+This 26-minute film led to a seven-year contract with a well-known film studio, marking the start of his career.
 The themes of freedom, travel, and love are close to the director.
-Year after year, he lives his exciting journey, moving towards his goal like the film’s characters, and enjoys the freedom of creation.
+He lives his exciting journey year after year, moving towards his goal like the film’s characters, and enjoys the freedom of creation.

-The cyclist on the emblem is a shot from the next cult film of the screenwriter – E.T. the Extra-Terrestrial.
-The boy Elliott soars upward on a bicycle with the alien E.T. on the handlebar thanks to telekinesis.
-According to the film’s plot, this helps them escape from the authorities trying to capture the alien guest.
+The cyclist on the emblem is a shot from the screenwriter’s next cult film, E.T. the Extra-Terrestrial.
+The boy Elliott soars upward on a bicycle with the alien E.T. on the handlebars, thanks to telekinesis.
+According to the film’s plot, this helps them escape the authorities who are trying to capture the alien guest.

-The frame from the film in the logo reflects the themes of freedom, friendship, love for all living things, and, of course, science fiction, which is integral to Spielberg’s movies.
+The frame of the film’s logo reflects the themes of freedom, friendship, love for all living things, and science fiction, which are integral to Spielberg’s movies.

 The white border of the circle, in which a cyclist is depicted in the emblem, is a symbol of the Moon, against which Elliott rides with E.T.
 The Moon is a planet of dreams, fantasies, sleep, and fantastic films.
 The theme of extraterrestrial intelligence and time travel is evident in most films shot later at Amblin Entertainment’s studios.